antronerds/r2-tutorials/docs/Differential_Expression.md

 Step 9: Using the Enrichr
 ---------------

 The right menu also allows you to take your result list of differentially expressed genes (DEG) outside R2 to the public available Enrichr platform.
 Enrichr (https://maayanlab.cloud/Enrichr/enrich) is a web-based platform designed for gene set enrichment analysis (GSEA) and functional annotation of gene lists.
 It allows you to gain insights into the biological processes, pathways, and functions associated with their gene sets of interest.
-The Enrichr performs an enrichment analysis by comparing the generated R2-list against a large collection of well curated databases such as Gene Ontlogy, KEGG pathways and disease-associated gene sets
+The Enrichr performs an enrichment analysis by comparing the generated R2-list against a large collection of well curated databases such as Gene Ontology, KEGG pathways and disease-associated gene sets

 ![](_static/images/FindDiff/DifferentialExpres_enrichr.png "Figure    23 : Adjusted visualization of gene expression,hovering over the dots    shows the    gene name.")